Indian rescuers find 11 more bodies after glacier flooding | ExBulletin

 Indian rescuers find 11 more bodies after glacier flooding

-NEW DELHI (AP) – Rescue teams searching valleys and garbage-filled valleys for survivors following the sudden collapse of a Himalayan glacier caused massive flooding in northern India a week ago found 11 more bodies Sunday, raising number of deaths at 49.
+Rescue teams searching valleys and garbage-filled valleys for survivors after the sudden collapse of a Himalayan glacier caused massive flooding in northern India a week ago found 11 more bodies Sunday, bringing the death toll to 49. .

 Krishan Kumar, a spokesman for the National Disaster Response Force, said 155 people were still missing after part of a glacier near Mount Nanda Devi split on February 7, triggering a devastating flood in the region in the state of Uttarakhand.